 “When looking at the long-term, education is the best guarantee for both developing a child’s well-being and the country’s future prospects.”

-Cedars Network is launching learning centers in the Middle East among some of the most vulnerable communities with limited access to education.
-Our learning centers provide quality, trauma-informed education and stimulating environment for learning reading, writing, math, and English.
-Each school also provides employment and professional development for local teachers.
+Cedars Network is partnering with local educators in the Middle East among some of the most vulnerable communities with limited access to education.
+Our two learning centers, Hope Learning Center and House of Love, provide quality, trauma-informed education and a stimulating environment for learning reading, writing, math and English.
+These learning centers are educating over 450 marginalized children and providing professional development for ten local educators.

-Join us in bringing restoration to the next generation of Syria.
+Join us in bringing restoration to the next generation of the Middle East.